Skip to content

 Fees in detail

-Deribit's fee schedule is structured specifically for derivatives traders who mix options and futures:
+Deribit's fee schedule is built for options and futures traders who mix the two:

-**Perpetual futures:** 0.00% maker, 0.05% taker.
-Making perpetual futures limit orders costs nothing.
-For a $10,000 BTC perpetual round-trip opened and closed at market: taker cost is $10.00 — the same as Binance and OKX but with 0% on limit entries.
+Perpetual futures: 0% maker, 0.05% taker.
+Limit orders on perpetual futures cost nothing.
+For a $10,000 BTC perpetual round-trip opened and closed at market, taker cost is $10.00 — the same as Binance and OKX, but with 0% on limit entries.

-**Options:** 0.03% maker and taker, per contract, capped at 12.5% of the option premium.
-The 12.5% cap is critical for deep out-of-the-money contracts: without a cap, fees on a $0.50 option premium would exceed the option's value at standard rates.
-Binance and OKX options do not have equivalent uncapped-fee protection.
+Options: 0.03% maker and taker, per contract, capped at 12.5% of the option premium.
+The 12.5% cap is critical for deep out-of-the-money contracts.
+Without a cap, fees on a $0.50 option premium would exceed the option's value at standard rates.
+Binance and OKX options do not have this protection.

-**Delivery fees:** 0.025% applies at expiry for certain dated futures.
+Delivery fees: 0.025% applies at expiry for certain dated futures.
 Weekly futures are typically exempt.
-Liquidation fees apply separately.
+Liquidation fees apply on their own.

-For a trader running a covered call strategy — long BTC perpetual, short OTM call — the combined round-trip cost on $10k notional is roughly $10.00 (futures taker) plus options fees on the call premium, subject to the 12.5% cap.
-Compare this to running the same structure on Binance, where options market depth is materially thinner and bid-ask spreads on Deribit-equivalent strikes often run 3–5x wider.
+For a covered call strategy — long BTC perpetual, short OTM call — the combined round-trip cost on $10k notional is roughly $10.00 (futures taker) plus options fees on the call premium, subject to the 12.5% cap.
+Running the same structure on Binance means thinner options depth and bid-ask spreads on Deribit-equivalent strikes that often run 3-5x wider.
 Use the PerpFinder fee calculator to model the futures leg cost.

 Leverage and pairs

 Ten-plus perpetual pairs covering BTC, ETH, SOL, and XRP — the narrowest selection on this list.
-The pair count is deliberate: Deribit's futures exist primarily as the hedging instrument for options positions, not as a standalone altcoin trading venue.
-Maximum leverage is 50x on BTC and ETH, the same conservative ceiling as Kraken, reflecting an institutional risk management posture rather than a technical limitation.
+The pair count is by design.
+Deribit's futures exist mainly as a hedging tool for options positions, not as a standalone altcoin trading venue.
+Max leverage is 50x on BTC and ETH.
+That is the same conservative cap as Kraken, reflecting a risk management stance rather than a technical limit.

-Portfolio margin calculates combined requirements across your full book of options and futures using risk-based algorithms.
-A long call partially offset by a short BTC perpetual carries significantly less margin than either leg margined independently.
-For traders running multi-leg structures — straddles, strangles, covered calls, delta-neutral books — this netting mechanism reduces idle capital in ways that isolated-margin accounts at Binance or Bybit cannot match.
+Portfolio margin calculates combined needs across your full book of options and futures using risk-based logic.
+A long call offset by a short BTC perpetual carries far less margin than either leg margined on its own.
+For traders running multi-leg setups — straddles, strangles, covered calls, delta-neutral books — this netting cuts idle capital in ways that isolated-margin accounts at Binance or Bybit cannot match.

-Block trading via Request for Quote (RFQ) is available for institutional-size options and futures orders.
-This allows institutional desks to execute large positions without broadcasting the full order to the lit order book, reducing information leakage.
+Block trading via Request for Quote (RFQ) is listed for large options and futures orders.
+Pro desks can execute large positions without showing the full order to the lit book, reducing signal leakage.

 Who Deribit is for

-Options-focused derivatives traders: Deribit is the only exchange in this comparison that provides BTC and ETH implied volatility surfaces deep enough to price options professionally.
-There is no comparable alternative for this use case.
-The portfolio margin system and block trading infrastructure are built for this audience.
+Options-focused traders: Deribit is the only exchange in this comparison with BTC and ETH implied vol surfaces deep enough to price options at a pro level.
+There is no other option for this use case.
+The portfolio margin system and block trading setup are built for this audience.

 US and Canadian residents: access is blocked.